AdobeDocs/experience-manager-cloud-service.en/help/onboarding/onboarding-journey/learning-path-developers-deploymentmanagers.md

 ## What’s Next {#whats-next}

-Developer and Deployment Managers are now ready to get familiar with how to develop code in AEMaaCS.
+Developer and Deployment Managers are now ready to get familiar with how to develop code in AEM as a Cloud Service.
 Learn more or find more learning paths under the Additional Resources section below.

 ## Additional Resources {#additional-resources}